DSD-DBS/capella-collab-manager/docs/user/docs/sessions/types.md

 Readonly Sessions allow you to read information from models without consuming a licence.

 !!! warning
-    Readonly sessions work only with linked git models.
-Please ask your project manager if your model has readonly support.
+    Read-only sessions work only with linked git models.
+Please ask your project manager if your model has read-only support.

 !!! danger
     Any changes made in read-only sessions will NOT be saved and cannot be restored.